 Toronto City Mission’s Policy on Accessibility for Ontarians with a Disability

-Toronto City Mission (TCM) is committed to excellence in serving all participants including people with disabilities.
+Toronto City Mission (TCM) is committed to ensuring equal access and participation for people

 - A condition of mental impairment or disorder, a developmental or learning dysfunction.